 At Hedman Family Law, our Gresham domestic violence lawyers have the knowledge and resources to protect you and any children involved from further abuse.
 Your first line of defense is to contact law enforcement.
 After that, we urge you to contact our firm so that we can put in legal protections to keep you safe from further harm.

-The Family Abuse Protection Act in Oregon
+What Is the Family Abuse Protection Act in Oregon?

 While domestic violence can include physical, emotional, and financial intimidation, Oregon law defines it as causing or attempting to cause bodily injury or putting the victim in fear of imminent bodily injury.
 This definition is what is used under Oregon’s Family Abuse Protection Act (FAPA) to file a petition for a restraining order.